X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Appendix

 \subsection{Ablation Studies}

-To demonstrate the effectiveness of our proposed modality-invariant foundation model and the corresponding optimization process, we evaluate the impact of dropout layer, positional encoding,and the optimizer choice.
-And the results are illustrated in Table~\ref{tab:Ablation_HAR}\&~\ref{tab:Ablation_HPE}.
+To demonstrate the effectiveness of our proposed modality-invariant foundation model and the corresponding optimization process, we evaluate the impact of the dropout layer, positional encoding, Key-Value generators, the optimizer choice, the number of iterations on X-Fusion block, and the number of layers in cross-modal transformer.
+The results are illustrated in the Table~\ref{tab:Ablation_HAR},~\ref{tab:Ablation_XRF},\&~\ref{tab:Ablation_HPE}.

-To evaluate the effect of dropout layers, we incorporated a dropout layer with a rate of 0.3 into all transformer structures within X-Fi and assessed its performance on the MMFi dataset for the HAR task.
-The experimental results indicated that the introduction of the dropout layer led to a 4.6\% decrease in averaged accuracy.
+\paragraph*{Dropout Layer.} To evaluate the effect of dropout layers, we incorporated a dropout layer with a rate of 0.3 into all transformer structures within X-Fi and assessed its performance on the MMFi dataset for the HAR task.
+The experimental results indicated that the introduction of the dropout layer led to a 4.6\% decrease in average accuracy.
 Furthermore, the dropout layer significantly impaired the model's predictive performance, particularly when handling challenging modalities.

-To assess the impact of different optimizer choices on experimental results, we conducted a set of controlled experiments using the SGD optimizer with a learning rate scheduler on the MM-Fi HPE task.
-The results indicated that the AdamW optimizer facilitated better convergence to a more optimal local minimum, leading to an average performance improvement of xx mm on MPJPE and x mm on PA-MPJPE.
+\paragraph*{Optimizer Choice.} To assess the impact of different optimizer choices on experimental results, we conducted a set of controlled experiments using the SGD optimizer with a learning rate scheduler on the MM-Fi HPE task.
+The results indicated that the AdamW optimizer facilitated better convergence to a more optimal local minimum, leading to an average performance improvement of 50.9 mm on MPJPE and 44.6 mm on PA-MPJPE.

-To assess the impact of LiDAR positional encoding, we conducted an experiment by removing the positional encoding structure.
+\paragraph*{Positional Encoding.} To assess the impact of LiDAR positional encoding, we conducted an experiment by removing the positional encoding structure.
 The results demonstrated that positional encoding provided a slight improvement in the performance of X-Fi with single-modality input.
 However, when faced with multi-modal inputs, the model's performance fluctuated, exhibiting worse results with certain modality combinations while performing better with others.

+\paragraph*{Key-Value Generators.} To assess the impact of Key-Value Generators, we conducted an experiment by removing the Key-Value Generators and directly use modality-specific features to inject information in the cross-attention module.
+The ablation study results shown in the Table~\ref{tab:Ablation_XRF} proves that utilizing key-value generators to obtain key-value pairs is more efficient than directly using initial modality features as k-v.

+\paragraph*{Number of iterations on X-Fusion block.} To assess the impact of the number of iterations on X-Fusion block, we conducted an experiment by adjusting the number.
+The ablation study results shown in the Table~\ref{tab:Ablation_XRF} demonstrate that when the number of iterations is set to 2, the model finds difficulties in digging and preserving features from weak modalities.
+We need to set the number of iterations on the X-Fusion block to at least 4 to repeatedly inject information from weaker modalities, enabling the model to more robustly fit all participating modalities during training.